 Patricia H. Shimm, M.A. (email@example.com) received her graduate training from Teacher's College, Columbia University.
 She is a founder of the Toddler Center and has extensive experience both as a teacher of toddlers and as a leader of parent groups focused on issues of parenting and child development.
 She is the author of Parenting Your Toddler: The Expert's Guide to the Tough and Tender Years (published by Perseus Books), served on the Advisory Board for Parenting Magazine, and is currently an expert at BabyCenter.com.
 She is the mother of three and grandmother of six.

 Andrea Carmosino - Center Administrator

 Andrea Carmosino (firstname.lastname@example.org) is the Center Administrator and can answer questions about the Toddler Center.
-She is the mother of three children, all Toddler Center graduates, currently in high school, college, and beyond.
+She is the mother of three children, all Toddler Center graduates, currently in high school, college (a Barnard College junior), and beyond.
 In the past, Andrea worked at the Columbia University School of Social Work (and is a CU alum).
 Most recently, she has been running her own jewelry business.
 She is happy to return to the Toddler Center.